-ADACT have recently been informed of a range of new regulations which are are being proposed for goods sold in the Belgian market.
+ADACT have been informed of a range of new regulations which are are being proposed for goods sold in the Belgium market.
 A summary of the proposed regulations includes:

 - Nicotine free products are to be considered ‘usual’ rather than ‘similar’ which appears to mean that they would come under the same regulation as nicotine containing products in Belgium